goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

 In order to assign the permissions to the roles, we must setup a role- permission Manager, which is used to map permissions to roles.

-  >>> from zope.app.securitypolicy.interfaces import IRolePermissionManager
+  >>> from zope.securitypolicy.interfaces import IRolePermissionManager
   >>> rolePermManager = IRolePermissionManager(concordTimes)

 Now we can use our ``rolePermManager`` to assign the roles.